HerodotusDev/offchain-evm-headers-processor/README.md

 #### One chunk simulated usage :
- 1) Modify last line of `tools/make/prepare_inputs_api.py` 's to choose the start block number and batch size.
+1) Modify the last line of `tools/make/prepare_inputs_api.py` to choose the start block number and batch size.
  2) Run `make prepare-processor-input` to generate all the cairo .json inputs under `src/single_chunk_processor/data`.
  3) Run `make run` and choose `chunk_processor.cairo`.
  4) Select which input to run.